kermodegroup/ML-MIX/README.md

 Whilst it is not necessary for core functionality of the ML-MIX plugin, the case studies also depend on passing commands to the LAMMPS shared library through Python.
 To build LAMMPS in such a way that this is possible, please follow the instructions [here](https://docs.lammps.org/Python_install.html).
 Installing into a virtual environment is strongly encouraged.

-To aid the user, an example cmake LAMMPS build script is provided in `build_scripts/example_lammps_build_script.sh`.

 ### Building the ML-MIX plugin
-The ML-MIX plugin can be compiled straightforwardly with cmake in the LAMMPS_plugin folder.
+The ML-MIX plugin can be compiled straightforwardly with cmake in the `LAMMPS_plugin/` folder.
 The path to the `src` dir of LAMMPS must be provided, e.g.
 ```
 mkdir build
 cd build